learogue/csRNAseq_project/Tutorial/README.md

 # Tutorial

-Here, I explain in details all the steps on this little program.
+Here, I explain in details all the steps on this program.

 ## Menu
 When you execute `main.py`, a first window will open to inform you to choose a working folder.
 Click on OK